 Can Landlords Be Sued for Comments On Past Tenants?

-Landlords can be sued for slander or libel when commenting on a previous tenant.
-However, this requires that the statements made be false and proven to cause harm to the prospective tenant—which in this case would be to deny housing or require a higher deposit or monthly rent payment.
+Landlords can be sued for slander or libel when speaking about a former tenant.
+However, this requires that the statements made be false and proven to cause harm to the prospective tenant—which in this case would be to deny the application or require a higher deposit or monthly rent payment.

-However, the previous landlord is generally protected from discrimination suits as they’re not the ones that would be denying the applicant.
-If a landlord denies an application, and the tenant finds out that the previous landlord mentioned something that falls under a protected class, the landlord that rejected their application could be sued for discrimination.
+However, the previous landlord is generally protected from discrimination suits as they are not the ones who denied the applicant.
+If a landlord denies an application and the tenant finds out that the previous landlord mentioned something that falls under a protected class, the landlord who rejected their application could be sued for discrimination.

 Why Reach Out to a Previous Landlord?